-and molecular breeding values for seven economically relevant traits.
+The objective of this study is to estimate the expected value of genetic information at the feedlot stage.
+Using data from 5,353 feedlot cattle, prediction equations for growth and carcass traits average daily gain, dressing percentage, yield grade, and quality grade are estimated using live animal characteristics and molecular breeding values for seven economically-relevant traits.
 Prediction equations and a multivariate normal distribution of error terms are used as part of a stochastic simulation to estimate expected profit per head for each day-on-feed.
-A grid search is employed to determine the optimal number of days-on-feed and maximum expected profits both with and without genetic information.
+A grid search is employed to determine the optimal number of days-on-feed and maximum expected profits, both with and without genetic information.

-The expected value of genetic information for marker-assisted management is low when sorting cattle into management groups for one or two economically relevant traits (less than \$1 per head) and when cattle are sorted based on their entire profile of genetic information (less than \$3 per head).
+The expected value of genetic information for marker-assisted management is low when sorting cattle into management groups for one or two economically-relevant traits (less than \$1 per head.
 However, the value associated with selecting and feeding cattle based on genetic potential is rather high (as much as \$22 per head for single-trait selection and \$38 per head for multiple-trait selection).
-Should feedlots have the opportunity to obtain genetic information prior to purchasing feeder cattle, the values of marker-assisted selection reported here may be of value in determining bid-price differentials.
-Even with improved accuracy of genetic marker panels for economically relevant traits, the qualitative implications of these results are similar to those reported in previous literature evaluating the value of genetic testing for leptin genotype (DeVuyst et al., 2007; Lusk, 2007; Lambert, 2008).
-This study identifies average daily gain and marbling as the most economically relevant feedlot cattle traits.
-The estimated values of marker-assisted management and marker-assisted selection reported in this study may be overestimates of their true values if the same information could be obtained by visual appraisal.
-Although a hide-color dummy variable is used to partially control for breed effects, additional characteristics, such as frame size and muscling, may be observable independent of breed.
-Therefore, estimated values of genetic information are likely an upper bound for traits that may have the potential to be partially determined without genetic testing.
+Should feedlots have the opportunity to obtain genetic information prior to purchasing feeder cattle, the values of marker-assisted selection reported here may be of value in determining bid price differentials.
+Even with improved accuracy of genetic marker panels for economically-relevant traits, the qualitative implications of these results are similar to those reported in previous literature evaluating the value of genetic testing for leptin genotype (DeVuyst et al., 2007; Lusk, 2007; Lambert, 2008).
+However, here we are able to identify average daily gain and marbling as the most economically-relevant feedlot cattle traits.
+Note that the estimated values of marker-assisted management and marker-assisted selection reported in this study may be overestimates of their true values if the same information could be obtained by visual appraisal.
+Although a hide color dummy variable is used to partially control for breed effects, additional characteristics, such as frame size and muscling, may be observable independent of breed.
+Therefore, estimated values of genetic information are likely an upper bound for traits that may be able to be partially determined without genetic testing.